miguelmartin75/yoloswag420/README.md

 ## Repository Structure

-	/cmplr
+	/intrptr
-		The cmplr directory with all the code for cmplr, which is the official compiler of the yoloswag420 language /sample
+		The intrptr directory with all the code for intrptr, which is the official interpreter for the yoloswag420 language /sample
 		Sample programs written in yoloswag420
 	/LICENSE.txt